 It’s important that we learn to defend our belief in God in ways that will be meaningful to those who don’t share our faith in Scripture or the Church — especially as our society becomes more secular.
 And this is something that we can do.
 Catholics need not sink into silence in the face of atheist claims.
 As St Peter wrote to the earliest believers: “Set apart Christ as Lord in your hearts and always be ready to give an answer to anyone who asks you to give a reason for the hope that is in you, but do it with gentleness and reverence” (I Peter 3:15).

-There are many, many great resources out there for learning about the existence of God.
+There are many, many great resources available for learning about God and God’s existence.
 Here are some of our favorites.

 with Patrick Coffin